dokwork/lualine-ex/README.md

 return Spell
 ```

-The difference between cases when `cond = false` and `is_enabled = false` is that in the first case
+The difference between cases when `cond = false` and `is_enabled = false` is in the first case
-component will not be rendered at all, but in the second case only an icon with `disabled_color` will be shown.
+component will not be rendered at all, but in the second case only an icon with `disabled_color`
+will be shown.

 The `disabled_color` can be specified in the same manner as the `color` for the component.